-The delegates from the French Federation of Metal Detectorists – FNUDEM, Sébastien Potet and Sebastien Joly, have represented the ECMD at the second French Metal Detecting Show (2ème Grand Salon de la Detection) held in Paris on the 8th and 9th of October.
-During their official presentation, they have introduced the ECMD to the members of the public and explained its current goals and achievements.
+The delegates from the French Federation of Metal Detectorists – FNUDEM, Sébastien Potet and Sebastien Joly, have attended the second French Metal Detecting Show (2ème Grand Salon de la Detection) held in Paris on the 8th and 9th of October.
 The event was attended by hundreds of visitors over the two-day period, including special guests like Harry Bain, the editor and publisher of “The Searcher” magazine, as well as some of the major metal detector manufacturers, namely Minelab, XP, Nokta and Makro.
 Many vendors were also present, offering a wide range of metal detecting equipment.
 Our French delegates found that a large percentage of metal detectorists are not fully aware of the metal detecting laws in France.
 One vendor in particular was criticised for encouraging night-time metal detecting, claiming that some people are just too busy to engage in their hobby during daytime.
 On the bright side, many people were very honest about their lack of knowledge and expressed the desire to learn more about the subject, showing that breaking the law is largely caused by the lack of proper education in regards to metal detecting, rather than greed or malicious intent.

 FNUDEM website: http://www.fnudem.net/